chrjoh/image-dimmer/README.md

 There are three options to select what color to use for the overlay:

-- The most dominat color in the image usin k-means
+- The most dominat color in the image using k-means
 - The most dominat color from the bottom row of the image
 - User supplied RGB values